-Coma is a state of prolonged unconsciousness that can be caused by a variety of problems — traumatic head injury, stroke, brain tumor, drug or alcohol intoxication, or even an underlying illness, such as diabetes or an infection.
+Coma is a state of prolonged loss of consciousness.
+It can have a variety of causes, including traumatic head injury, stroke, brain tumor, or drug or alcohol intoxication.
+A coma may even be caused by an underlying illness, such as diabetes or an infection.

 Coma is a medical emergency.
-Swift action is needed to preserve life and brain function.
-Doctors normally order a series of blood tests and a brain scan to try to determine what's causing the coma so that proper treatment can begin.
+Quick action is needed to preserve life and brain function.
+Health care providers typically order a series of blood tests and a brain scan to try to learn what's causing the coma so that proper treatment can begin.

-A coma seldom lasts longer than several weeks.
-People who are unconscious for a longer time might transition to a persistent vegetative state or brain death.
+A coma doesn't usually last longer than several weeks.
+People who are unconscious for a longer time might transition to a lasting vegetative state, known as a persistent vegetative state, or brain death.

 When to see a doctor